-Man convicted in fatal shooting of teen in front of twin
+3 men convicted in fatal shooting of teen in front of twin

-CHICAGO (AP) — A Chicago man has been found guilty of first-degree murder in the 2014 fatal shooting of a teenager as he walked with his twin brother to a South Side high school.
+CHICAGO (AP) — Three Chicago men have been convicted by separate juries in the 2014 fatal shooting of a teenager as he walked with his twin brother to a South Side high school.

 Fifteen-year-old Demario Bailey was walking with twin, Demacio, under a railroad viaduct on the way to basketball practice when four would-be robbers demanded the victim’s jacket.
 Demario was shot in the chest when he wouldn’t comply, and died a short time later.